pytorch/glow/docs/NodeSplitting.md

 The node splitting tool set includes functions to split a single node or multiple nodes at once.

+The node splitting tools are part of the graph optimizer and can be found here:
+- `include/glow/Optimizer/GraphOptimizer/NodeSplitting.h`
+- `lib/Optimizer/GraphOptimizer/NodeSplitting.cpp`

 ### Recursive splitting

 A more powerful capability is to perform a recursive split that is starting from a node and traversing